ansys/pyconverter-xml2py/doc/source/api/ast_functions.rst

 .. currentmodule:: pydita_ast.ast_tree

-The following functions are used to create the adequate AST Tree:
+The following functions are used to create the AST tree:

 .. autosummary::
    :toctree: _autosummary/ast_functions

-   to_py_name
+   is_numeric
    multireplace
    split_trail_alpha
-   is_numeric
+   to_py_name